mongodb/docs-mongodb-shell/source/includes/examples/ex-display-dbname-and-hostname.rst

-Use a function like this one to display the database and hostname in the :binary:`~bin.mongosh` prompt:
+To display the database and hostname in the :binary:`~bin.mongosh` prompt, use a function like this one:

 .. code-block:: javascript